gagin/gar_tool/README.md

 ## <a id="tips"></a>Tips for Efficient Field Extraction

-### Use Boolean Markers for Applicability
+### Use Boolean Markers

 Before extracting a specific label, it's beneficial to first determine if the label is applicable.
 By configuring the model to assess applicability with a yes/no question, you encourage it to focus on relevant labels and reduce the chance of generating incorrect information.
+This approach is also highly useful for subsequent analysis in SQL, as it allows for efficient filtering and querying of data based on the presence or absence of specific attributes.

 ### Order Fields Strategically
 LLMs process information in sequence, and this significantly affects their output quality.
 Every next word it generates becomes an input for next word generation.
 Research confirms that changing the order of requested fields can dramatically impact accuracy.
 Use this to your advantage.